-When I think about brewing at home, I think about where I started.
+When I think about brewing coffee at home, I think about where I started.
 My favorite home brewing and beginner method is the Clever Dripper.
 This dripper is simple, requiring only ground coffee and some way to boil water.
-I remember being snowed in one winter and making coffee in my Clever Dripper with a pre-ground bag of coffee and a saucepan of hot water!
+I remember being snowed in one winter and making a brewed coffee in my Clever Dripper with a pre-ground bag of coffee and a saucepan of hot water!

 This dripper is also versatile!
 If you add a burr grinder, gram scale, and gooseneck kettle to your home setup, you have an endless array of experimental recipes available to you.
 Not only can you more accurately brew excellent coffee with this gear, but you can perform your own brewing experiments to really explore coffee.

-- 21 grams coarse ground coffee (not quite as coarse as you would a French press)
+- 21 grams coarse ground coffee (not quite as coarse as you would a French Press)

 - 340 grams 205 F water

 - Start timer and bloom grounds with 50 grams of hot water

 - At 45 seconds pour remaining 290 grams of water